Alison Bechdel: The Secret to Superhuman Strength

-Bechdel published another memoir The Secret to Superhuman Strength in 2021.
+Bechdel published another memoir, The Secret to Superhuman Strength, in 2021.
+The book chronicles Bechdel's fascination with fitness, jumping from sport to sport and discovering that she gets in her own way.

+Spent: A Comic Novel

+Bechdel's next graphic novel, Spent: A Comic Novel, was released by HarperCollins Publishers in May 2025.
+The novel features a cartoonist, also named Alison Bechdel, running a pygmy goat sanctuary in Vermont while attempting to write a book about capitalism.
+The character is based on Bechdel but contains many fictionalized details, including the goat farm.

 Personal life

 Bechdel came out as a lesbian at age 19.
-Her sexuality and gender non-conformity are a large part of the core message of her work, and has said that "the secret subversive goal of my work is to show that women, not just lesbians, are regular human beings".
+Her sexuality and gender non-conformity are a large part of the core message of her work, and she has said that "the secret subversive goal of my work is to show that women, not just lesbians, are regular human beings".
 In February 2004, Bechdel married Amy Rubin, her girlfriend since 1992, in a civil ceremony in San Francisco.
 However, all same-sex marriage licenses given by the city at that time were subsequently voided by the California Supreme Court.
 Bechdel and Rubin separated in 2006.
 She subsequently lived with her partner Holly Rae Taylor, a painter, for seven and a half years before their marriage in July 2015.
 She lives in Bolton, Vermont, in a house she bought in 1996, adding her own studio to work in.
+Bechdel goes by she/her pronouns.